NimaMan/probability_of_deafult_prediction/README.md

 # todo
+## Major
+- Try the es on the conv net
+- Determine different thresholds for feature selection
+- Add the cat variables to the model
+- predict the NaN data using the rest of the data

+## Details
+- add get name to the models itself
--experiment with different sets of columns (for now just focus on the cont)
+- experiment with different sets of columns (for now just focus on the cont)
 - try conv net with shuffeling (did not affect the traning procedure much)
 - normalize data by 98 percentile
 - experiment with pooling and attention (initiall trials with maxpoolin and multihead attention did not workout well)
 - give numbers to the features for easier feature manipoulatioin
-- Try the es on the conv net

 # Simplify
 identify possible paths to a solution.